-We now formalize the estimand and review the key assumptions required to measure racial disparities while adjusting for background characteristics.
+We begin by formalizing a general estimand and reviewing the key assumptions required to measure racial disparities that adjust for background characteristics.
 In our study, the patient population is indexed by $i=1,\dots,n$, and we denote patient race using a binary variable $G_i \in \{0,1\}$ where $G_i = 1$ indicates that the patient is Black and $G_i = 0$ that the patient is white.
-In addition to race, we observe covariates $\mathbf{X}_{i} \in \mathcal{X} \subset \R^d$ and an outcome $Y_i$.
-We assume that the tuples of patient information $(X_i, G_i, Y_i)$ are sampled i.i.d. from some distribution $\mathcal{P}$, and will drop the patient subscript $i$ when convenient for notation.
+In addition to race, we observe a set of baseline covariates $\mathbf{X}_{i} \in \mathcal{X} \subset \R^d$ and an outcome $Y_i$.
+There are two particularly important variables in our analysis: (i) whether patient $i$ undergoes surgery, which we denote as $W_i \in \{0,1\}$,\footnote{While we have a well-defined set of EGS conditions and a set of patients that have all been diagnosed with one of these conditions, 40\% of patients that are diagnosed with these conditions do not receive surgery.} and (ii) which hospital treats patient $i$, which we denote as $H_i \in \{1,\ldots,J\}$.
+We assume that the tuples of patient information $(X_i, G_i, Y_i)$ are sampled i.i.d. from some distribution $\mathcal{P}$, and we drop the patient subscript $i$ when convenient for notation.
 We let $n_g$ denote the number of patients in our sample with race $g$, and denote the sample average outcomes and covariates for patients of race $g$ as $\bar{Y}_g$ and $\bar{X}_g$, respectively.
-Similarly, we denote the $n_g$ by $d$ matrix of sample covariate values for group $g$ as $X_g \in \R^{n_g \times d}$.
+Similarly, we denote the $n_g \times d$ matrix of sample covariate values for group $g$ as $X_g \in \R^{n_g \times d}$.

-The primary mathematical object in our analysis is the expected outcome, conditional on race $G$ and covariates $X$, $m(x,g) \equiv \E[Y \mid X = x, G = g]$.
-We define our primary estimand of interest as the expected value of this conditional expectation when the covariates are drawn from some distribution $\mathcal{P}^\ast$ and race $G = g$:
+Informally, our analysis is focused on measuring disparities in outcomes between patients across groups, while ``adjusting'' for different sets of covariates.
+To formalize this, let $V_i \in \mathcal{V} \subseteq \mathcal{X}$ be a subset of the covariates.
+The primary mathematical object in our analysis is the expected outcome, conditional on race $G$ and selected covariates $V$, $m(v,g) \equiv \E[Y \mid V = v, G = g]$.
+Our estimand is then the expected value of this conditional expectation when the chosen covariates $V$ are drawn from some distribution $\mathcal{P}_v^\ast$ and race $G$ is set to $g$: